dr1co/zaprecall/README.md

 This project was firstly bootstrapped with [Create React App (CRA)](https://github.com/facebook/create-react-app), but since CRA is now deprecated, I rewrote this project using Vite!

 This is my second project involving the use of React, with more complexity and more concepts involved.
 This is the first time I used state variables in react (A.K.A. the useState hook).
+Note that this project is entirely in Portuguese, and I plan on translating the questions to English in a future update.

 ### Features